R

 Blog (AdSense) R5–R30 per 1,000 page views

-To earn R10,000/month from YouTube ad revenue alone at R30 RPM, you need approximately 333,000 views per month.
-That's achievable with a library of 50–100+ videos, but it takes time to build.
+To earn R10,000/month from YouTube ads alone at R30 RPM, you need about 333,000 views per month.
+That's doable with a library of 50–100+ videos, but it takes time to build up.

 Follower Range Rate per Sponsored Video/Post